Wind Orchestra and Wind Ensemble

 The wind band program at Cal Poly maintains a tradition of excellence that dates back to 1916.
 From those humble beginnings as a military-style marching band, the band program has grown in scope and quality along with the university itself.
 Today, approximately 300 students perform in at least one of Cal Poly’s bands each year.

 With CD recordings and international tours, Cal Poly's Wind Ensemble and Wind Orchestra have established a wide reputation for musical excellence and often receive invitations to perform at music festivals and conventions in both the U.S. and abroad.
 The bands toured Europe performing throughout the British Isles and Ireland in 2013 as well as in Budapest, Munich,Prague, Salzburg, and Vienna in 2006.
-The ensembles have also performed in the Sydney Opera House in Australia, Beethoven Hall in Tokyo, Japan, the Michael Fowler Centre in New Zealand; and in the U.S. at the Herbst Theatre in San Francisco, Calif. , and the Sydney Town Hall and Carnegie Hall in New York City.
-In 2010, the Wind Ensemble performed in the Walt Disney Concert Hall as a part of the Los Angeles International Music Festival.
+The ensembles have also performed in the Sydney Opera House in Australia, Beethoven Hall in Tokyo, and the Michael Fowler Centre in New Zealand.
+Performances in the U.S. include Carnegie Hall in New York City and Walt Disney Concert Hall as a part of the Los Angeles International Music Festival.

 - Auditions will begin during WOW and continue through the first full week of classes.
 Auditions are designed to give the directors an opportunity to learn more about you on a personal basis, as well as to determine how to make you a better performer.
 Auditions are also used to decide which ensemble is best for you and to determine which chair position you will hold for the fall quarter.

 - Please visit the Wind Ensemble/Wind Orchestra audition page for more detailed information.
 There you will find audition repertoire, a complete schedule, information regarding the use of school instruments for auditions, and a list of frequently asked questions.